 No one is saying that the stock market is going to crash; that is not the discussion yet.
 The reason is that there is a firm belief that central banks around the globe are going to continue to keep providing their support, and this means that the dovish monetary policy is likely to stay here for a while.
 For instance, it doesn’t seem for the time being that the Fed is going to move the needle on interest rates.
 Thus, the interest rates are likely to stay at zero.

 All the major US stock indices closed in negative territory, and the sell-off was primarily driven by the tech sector yesterday.
 The Nasdaq index took the biggest beating and closed lower by dipping 1.25% yesterday.
 The Dow Jones Industrial Average fell by 0.29%, while the S&P 500 declined by 0.66%.

-As for the commodity prices, we are seeing some life coming back for the gold prices on an intra-day time frame.
+As for the commodities trading scene, we are seeing some life coming back for the gold trading on an intra-day time frame.
 The reason is pretty simple; the ‘risk-on’ trade has lost some popularity, and this has driven the stocks lower.
 In addition to this, rising tensions in Washington isn’t helping anyone, and this particular factor is also making investors adopt a more cautious tone.